jundalisay/superb/content/en/social/economics/principles/part-4/chapter-06.md

 {{< /me >}} -->

-The main advantage of Pantrynomics over Economics is that it is based on the dynamics of the human mind as explained by David Hume which was later applied by Adam Smith into his Theory of Moral Sentiments and The Wealth of Nations.
+The main advantage of Economic Superphysics over Neoclassical Economics is that it is based on the dynamics of the human mind as explained by David Hume which was later applied by Adam Smith into his Theory of Moral Sentiments and The Wealth of Nations.

 To David Hume and Eastern philosophy, the mind is a metaphysical thing, different from the physical brain.
 Metaphysical things are less bound by space and time compared to physical things, and so the mind's dynamics can remain the same throughout space and time.